sanand0/forms/README.md

 - `filter`: optional.
 A Javascript expression that defines which documents should be shown. e.g. `status != "Approved"`
 - `limit`: optional.
 The maximum number of documents to show on a single page
 - `fields`: required.
 A list of fields.
 Fields can have:
     - `name`: required.
 The field name.
-Should match a field name in the form specified
+Should match a field name in the form specified.
+Certain special fields are available:
+        - `:form`: holds the name of the form
+        - `:updated`: holds the last updated date and time
+        - `:history`: is an array of all the changes made.
+          Each change is an object with `:updated` holding the time of the change, and `:fields` holding an object of fields changes.
     - `label`: required.
 The display name.
 Any text is fine.
 - `actions`: optional.
 A list of actions to display along with the documents.
 Actions can have:
     - `label`: required.
 The text to display for the action (templates using the variables `app`, `view` or `docs` allowed)